Hugo on the Go: Static Blogging from an iPhone

 I knew there were two tools I needed to get this working:

-1. A git client for iOS - I wasn’t sure this existed, but it does.
+- A git client for iOS - I wasn’t sure this existed, but it does.
 It’s called Working Copy and it is bad ass.
 Like, not just “it works, but it’s a real pain-in-the-ass” functional, but actually fully-featured and easy to use.
 More on Working Copy below.
 It’s $10.
 You should buy it.

-2. Travis to generate the static site and push to S3 after it’s been commited to GitHub.
+- Travis to generate the static site and push to S3 after it’s been commited to GitHub.
 Like I said, automatic build and deploy is a huge win even if never publish from a phone.
 Travis is awesome and makes this trivial; details on the configuration below.

 Writing a Post with Working Copy

-Since I don’t have hugo new... on the phone, I created a template in evanbrown.io/content/post/template.md that I copy to a new file and start a new post.
+that I copy to a new file and start a new post.
 In addition to doing all of the git tricks, Working Copy also has a totally functional text editor, so I use it to write.
 Here’s the basic flow, followed by a gif showing the UI:

-1. Initial setup of Working Copy: sign into GitHub (or BitBucket) and you’ll get a list of repositories to clone
+- Initial setup of Working Copy: sign into GitHub (or BitBucket) and you’ll get a list of repositories to clone

-2. In Working Copy, locate template.md and copy it to new-post.md
+- In Working Copy, locate

-4. If you have a photo, open Photos and send the picture to Working Copy.
+in the Working Copy editor, change the front matter and write the post - If you have a photo, open Photos and send the picture to Working Copy.
 I can’t overstate this: Working Copy has fantastic integration with iOS.
 It’s trivial to sling or squirt or whatever files from an app into a git repo.

-5. If you added a pic, now you have 2 files to commit.
+- If you added a pic, now you have 2 files to commit.
 Write a commit message, then commit and push the files to GitHub.

 Here’s a gif showing all of that, plus a few meta frames showing creation of the gif and adding it to the repo, and finally committing/pushing the whole thing: